Former Chairman, BCG India &

 Member, Planning Commission

 Chairman, HelpAge International

-Any discussion on policy and the future of India is enriched with Arun Maira’s views, and not just because he was a member of the Planning Commission of India for five years till June 2014.
-Arun is one of those rare people who have held leadership positions in both, the private as well as the public sector, bringing a unique perspective on how the two can work together to foster growth for India.
+Any discussion on policy, the future of India, and indeed the world, is enriched with Arun Maira’s views, and not just because he was a member of the Planning Commission of India for five years till June 2014.
+Arun is one of those rare people who have held leadership positions in both, the private as well as the public sector, bringing a unique perspective on how civil society, the government, and the private sector can work more closely to improve the world for everyone.
 He has led three rounds of participative and comprehensive scenario building for the future of India: in 1999 (with the Confederation of Indian Industry), 2005 (with the World Economic Forum), and 2011 (with the Planning Commission).

 Recognising his astute understanding of both macro as well as micro policy issues, Arun has been involved in several government committees and organisations, including the National Innovation Council.
 He has been on the board of several companies as well as educational institutions and has chaired several national committees of the Confederation of Indian Industries.

-In 2009, Arun was appointed as a member of the Planning Commission, which is led by the Prime Minister of India.
-At this minister-level position, he led the development of strategies for the country on issues relating to industrialisation and urbanisation, and drove the formulation of policies and programmes in these areas.
+In 2009, Arun was appointed as a member of the Planning Commission (now replaced by the NITI Aayog), which is led by the Prime Minister of India.
+At this minister-level position, he led the development of strategies for the country on issues relating to industrialisation and urbanisation.
 He also advised the Commission on its future role.

 With his vast experience and expertise, Arun is indeed a thought leader.
 He is invited to speak at various forums and has written several books that capture his insights.